Present simple + present continuous for future:

 I arrive on Monday and Betty arrives on Tuesday.

 You have an appointment at the dentist's tomorrow afternoon.

 (Someone else arranged this appointment for me.)

 Sometimes we can use the present simple or the present continuous with a little difference in meaning.

-The continuous is more informal.
+The present continuous is more informal than the present simple.
 It is the most usual way of expressing our personal plans.